Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 See here https://bitbucket.org/maproom/qmapshack/wiki/DocHandleGpxFiles for further details on the handling of GIS files.

-For both gpx and qms files, there is a 1:1 relation between project and file.
-This keeps backup procedures simply and straightforward, but leaves the responisbility to keep your data in sync if you roll back to a different version up to you.
+For both .gpx and .qms files, there is a 1:1 relation between project and file.
+This keeps backup procedures simple and straightforward, but leaves the responsibility to keep your data in sync if you roll back to a different version up to you.

-There is one important difference between *.qms an *.gpx files with regard to backup: The **qms format** includes object history and **allows a roll back of changes** on a per object basis.
-This feature is not available in gpx files, because ist would break the main purpose of gpx, its exchangability: there is simply no standard in the gpx definitions for rollback histories.
+There is one important difference between .qms an .gpx files with regard to backup: The **.qms format** includes object history and **allows a roll back of changes** on a per object basis.
+This feature is not available in gpx files, because it would break the main purpose of gpx, its exchangability: there is simply no standard in the gpx definitions for rollback histories.
 So if you want to combine the andvantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
-In the right-click context menue of the project, there is a "save as..." dialog which allows you to switch between *.gpx and *.qms format for this purpose. ###Todo: not tested yet ###
+In the right-click context menue of the project, there is a "save as..." dialogue which allows you to switch between *.gpx and *.qms format for this purpose. ###Todo: not tested yet ###

 ###Backup of databases###